ITISFoundation/osparc-issues/release-notes/README.md

 The scrum master takes care of enforcing deadlines.
 His final goal is to produce an email sent to the App Team containing information about:
 - where, when and waht to test
-- pretify release drafts
+- ask App Team to rewrite the `draft release notes` into user readable `release notes`

-The following actions should be taken (details below):
+The following procedure is suggested (more details below):

 1. ask PO(s) (Nik) for the next review date.
 Be insistent.
 I mean it: **BE INSISTENT!**
 1. coordinate with team when to deploy to `staging` and `production`